Escape icy winds and snowstorms with these cool lessons.

 - Grades: PreK–K, 1–2, 3–5, 6–8

 December and January's dropping temperatures make these months the perfect time to encourage your students' curiosity about the changing seasons.
-The activities below will inform your students of the wonders of snow, the harsh conditions of the Arctic, how animals cope with the winter hardships, and how to report the weather.
+The activities below will inform your students of the wonders of snow, the harsh conditions of the Arctic, how animals cope with the winter hardships, how to report the weather, and more.